RandomStudio/random-studio/src/pages/projects/a-virtual-fashion-graduation-show-for-the-royal-academy-of-antwerp.md

 ---
 templateKey: Project
 title: A virtual fashion graduation show for the Royal Academy of Antwerp
+intro: >-

-intro: Known for their impressive graduation shows, the Fashion Department of the Royal Academy of Fine Arts Antwerp commissioned us to think about how to translate this year’s event into the digital.
+  The Fashion Department of the Royal Academy of Fine Arts Antwerp commissioned us to think about how to translate this year’s event into the digital.
+What kind of platform accommodates the diverse – and potentially last minute – range of works created by their large group of students?

   How to bring the energy and experience of the physical runway to the screen?
-What kind of platform accommodates the diverse – and potentially last minute – range of works created by their large group of students?
+We used the opportunity to think forward to the possibilities of future fashion shows.
 content:
   - video:
       autoplay: true